SchemeSonic/whats-new/README.md

-# React NPM Package Starter
+# React What's New component

 > React npm package starter with typescript and rollup.